houtsind/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk unnamed-chunk-3](figure/unnamed-chunk-3.png)

 2. Calculate and report the mean and median total number of steps taken per day

+The mean and median of steps per date are calculated below.

 ```r